girishjjain/DevResx/scala.md

 * The convention is that you include parentheses if method has side effects, such as println(), but leave them off if method has no side effects, such as toLowerCase on a String
 * There is no need for explicit return (it's optional), the last expression becomes return value
 * Any method invocation, in which you are passing in exactly one argument, you can opt to use curly braces to surround the argument instead of parentheses
+* Imports in Scala can appear anywhere, not just at the beginning of a compilation unit.
+Also, they can refer to arbitrary values.
+For example, you can import all members of a parameter and subsequently refer to them directly without prefixing with parameter name (useful when we use objects as modules).
+* Unlike Java, no abstract modifier is necessary (or allowed) on method declarations.
+A method is abstract if it does not have an implementation (I.e. no equals sign or body)
+* Every member not labeled private or protected is public.
+There’s no explicit modifier for public
+* By convention, a var defined in class is interpreted by Scala as a pair of getter and setter methods.
+It chooses an arbitrary name for backing field.
+The getter for var x is named “x”, while it’s setter is namesd “x_”.
+You can override these default implementations of getter and setter methods by defining methods with the naming convention suggested above.
+There’s no separate syntax for getters and setters in Scala.

+### Hierarchy
+* Every class inherits from a common superclass named Any
+* Just as Any is a superclass of every other class, Nothing is a subclass of every other class
+* Type Nothing is at the very bottom of Scala’s class hierarchy; it is a subtype of every other type.
+However, there exists no values of this type whatsoever.
+* The root class Any has two subclasses: AnyVal and AnyRef.
+AnyVal is the parent class of every built-in value class in Scala.
+AnyRef is base class of all reference classes in Scala.
+On Java platform, AnyRef is just an alias for Object class.
+* Scala classes also inherit from a marker trait called ScalaObject.
+* Class Null is the type of null reference; it’s a subclass of every reference class.
+Null isn’t compatible with value types.

 ### Functions
 * In Scala, method parameters are vals (immutable) and not vars